webino/webino-devkit/README.md

 ## Installation

-`sudo npm install webino-devkit -g`
+`sudo npm install webino-devkit -g --unsafe-perm`

+*NOTE: We use the `--unsafe-perm` flag allowing post-install of required PHP libraries.*

 ## Usage